 In her Berkeleyside article, Rani Bagai wrote: “As a little girl, I recall meeting South Asians from every walk of life—filmmakers, politicians, classical dancers, yoga teachers, authors, priests and lecturers—as well as from every origin—Gujaratis, Bengalis, Punjabis, Tamils, Sikhs, Muslims, Buddhists and Parsis.
 All were her friends, and frequently, at her dining room table.”

-Once she had raised her children, Kala found love again with another member of the Gadar Party, Mahesh Chandra.
-In 1946, she and her surviving children were finally granted American citizenship (again) after Harry Truman signed the Luce-Celler Act into law.
+Once she had raised her children, Kala married another member of the Gadar Party, Mahesh Chandra.
+In 1946, she and her surviving children were finally granted American citizenship after Harry Truman signed the Luce-Celler Act into law.
 A year later, India gained its independence from the U.K. and together with Mahesh, Kala moved to Los Angeles.
 It was there, as more and more Indian and Pakistani immigrants made their way to the U.S., that Kala’s tireless community-building earned her the nickname she’s remembered by today: “Mother India.’

 Rani noted in Berkeleyside:

 She had many close American friends and never went on a social visit without a gift box of See’s candy.
 Working with both American and South Asian immigrant women like herself, she went on in the 1950s and 1960s to become an active community builder in Southern California, hosting Indian American cultural events, receptions, and benefits at community halls, theaters, and homes.
 She built bridges wherever she could between her adopted American culture and the great diversity of Indian culture.